Benchmarking Generative Models on Computational Thinking Tests in Elementary Visual Programming: Experiments

 \textbf{Open-access models.} We select smaller, instruction-tuned models from the Llama family, such as the 7B parameter version of CodeLlama~\cite{DBLP:journals/corr/abs-2308-12950} and the 8B parameter version of Llama3~\cite{Llama3}, alongside the 7B parameter version of Llava~\cite{DBLP:conf/nips/LiuLWL23a}.
 These are referred to as \TechLlamaSeven{}, \TechLlamaThreeEight{}, and \TechLlava{}, respectively.
 For \TechLlava{}, we incorporate both natural language and visual representations of grids to utilize its vision capabilities.
 All techniques are prompted to use chain-of-thought (CoT) \cite{DBLP:conf/nips/Wei0SBIXCLZ22}.

 \looseness-1\textbf{GPT family.} This group includes techniques based on GPT-3.5 \cite{ChatGPT} and GPT-4 \cite{GPT4o,GPT4}.
 We start with \TechChatGPT{} technique which processes tasks, including grids, only in natural language, as it has no vision capabilities.
 Similarly, \TechGPTFour{} is solely based on natural language.
 Next, for the \TechGPTFourV{}, we input the grids solely as visual representation, while the rest of the task is represented through natural language. \TechGPTFourVCombined{} technique combines textual and visual representations for grids, with the rest of the task in natural language.
-We also include similar techniques based on newly released GPT-4o~\cite{GPT4o}, namely \TechGPTFourO{}, \TechGPTFourOVision{}, and \TechGPTFourOCombined{}.
-All techniques are prompted to use CoT.
+We also include similar techniques based on the newer GPT-4o~\cite{GPT4o}, namely \TechGPTFourO{}, \TechGPTFourOVision{}, and \TechGPTFourOCombined{}.
+All techniques are prompted to use CoT.\footnote{Few-shot prompting did not improve results.
+All results are based on zero-shot CoT prompting.}

 \textbf{Fine-tuned models.} We fine-tune the instruction-tuned 8B parameter version of the Llama3 model using LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22} and obtain the \TechLlamaCT{} family. \TechHocFinetuneNoExpThree{} and \TechHocFinetuneExpThree{} are fine-tuned using only the generated solution synthesis tasks, \TechPlainFinetuneThree{} and \TechTopFinetuneThree{} are trained using both generated solution synthesis tasks and generated MCQ tasks, and \TechHierFinetuneThree{} is trained on the full synthetic dataset. \TechHocFinetuneExpThree{}, \TechTopFinetuneThree{}, and \TechHierFinetuneThree{} are trained on target outputs enriched with explanations.
 Additionally, \TechHierEmuFinetuneEmuInfThree{} simulates an ideal scenario where the correct reasoning process is known at inference time.